10 Essiac Tea Myths and Misconceptions... Busted!

 MYTH #7.
 You Need To Store Essiac In Amber Bottles

 Another unethical scheme employed by some companies is the suggestion to store brewed essiac tea in amber bottles in order to protect the tea against the harmful effects of light exposure.
-This is laughably untrue when you consider that essiac tea is stored in your dark refrigerator after brewing!
+This is laughably untrue when you consider that essiac tea is stored in your refrigerator after brewing - where it's dark!
 This scare tactic is immensely effective in getting people to spend extra money on useless amber bottles that companies “just so happen” to sell along with the essiac tea.
 Don't fall for it!

 MYTH #8.
 The Latest "Must-Have" Makes the Formula Better